Develop Leaders and Teams with 360 Feedback

 How to use the 360 feedback assessment results?

-The resulting Open 360 Feedback reports are intuitive and easy to read.
+The resulting Open 360 Feedback reports are intuitive and easy to read, making them one of the best 360 leadership assessment tools.
 A traffic light reporting system clearly highlights strengths, development areas and blind spots.
 Easily identify rating differences between groups and use the results to inform development pathways.